K-Sato1995/gatsbyBlog/content/posts/Basic-Shell-Commands/index.md

 ## ls

-The command `ls` stands for `List`.
+The command `ls` stands for `list`.
 It shows files in the directory you are in.
 You can see all the hidden files by using the option “-a”.
 You can check other options [here](https://www.rapidtables.com/code/linux/ls.html)

 ```console